henroFall/oscar2/README.md

 Install Oscar
 -------------
 To install this version of Oscar, paste this command line to a terminal on any server or desktop version of Debian Linux.
 Raspbian, Ubuntu 18.04, and Ubuntu 20.04 have been tested.
-Ubuntu 18.04 is recomended for
+Ubuntu 18.04 is recomended for visual purposes.
+The taskbar is just prettier and hides better, IMO.

 `wget -N https://raw.githubusercontent.com/henroFall/oscar2/master/install_oscar.sh && sudo chmod +x install_oscar.sh && sudo -E ./install_oscar.sh`